Food and Drink Federation response to Prime Minister's speech regarding Coronavirus restrictions

 22 September 2020

-Commenting on the latest Coronavirus restrictions for the hospitality and food service sector, FDF's Chief Executive, Ian Wright CBE, said the following.
+FDF comment on the latest Coronavirus restrictions for the hospitality and food service sector.

 Commenting on the latest Coronavirus restrictions for the hospitality and food service sector, FDF's Chief Executive, Ian Wright CBE, said:

 “These new restrictions on the UK's fragile hospitality and food service sector are a potentially fatal blow to manufacturers who specialise in supplying the hospitality sector.
 Many pubs and coffee shops will not be able to trade profitably under these new rules and will have to close again, with further threats from enforced closure due to local or national lockdowns.
 Those businesses and their suppliers also now face losing their furlough lifeline.